Chr15t1an/lar-basic-cms/README.md

+Fix Broken Tests

+Write Tests
+-Start w/ Category
+Write Controllers
+-Pass Tests.
+Write UI

+Then The next Is THe updating issue

+Sitemap is not being built well.
+Need to script this out later.

 From End JS & CSS Are not separated enough.